maxhoffmann/ocss/README.md

 - tags
   - tags should only be used as a general baseline (can only be included in `tags.css`)
 - element modifiers
-  - if an element is worth to have a modifier it should be a object
+  - if an element is worth to have a modifier it should be an object
 - nesting objects
   - instead of changing properties of another object, you should add a modifier to it and apply those changes there
 - dashes